FokGlad/homelab-to-cloudlab/README.md

 networking decision, every failure, every fix, and every lesson learned along the way.

-**The problem:** running a full data center at home 24/7 is expensive.
-The Proxmox node, TrueNAS storage, switch, firewall, and a Raspberry Pi in the DMZ — all powered on continuously, all adding to the electricity bill.
+**The problem:** running a homelab 24/7 can be expensive.
+The Proxmox node, TrueNAS storage, switch, firewall — all powered on continuously, all adding to the electricity bill.

 **The solution:** a 3-tier hybrid split.
 Heavy compute and storage stay on-prem and can be shut down at night.
 A cheap, lightweight Core VPS handles always-on